Teaching

 Download Lecture Notes

-Calculus 2 lab
+Calculus 2

 For this course, I ran a calculus 2 lab.
 This entailed running the lab twice a week, making a couple of quizzes, and helping grade.
+This class covered the following topics:

-Calculus 1 lab
+Calculus 1

 For this course, I ran a calculus 1 lab.
 This entailed running the lab twice a week, making a couple of quizzes, and helping grade.
+This class covered the following topics: